 Most people hire a professional when it comes to piano moving because of the extra care that goes into it.
 Since your piano is not going to be able to make it through doors, down hallways, or down flights of stairs in its normal form, it is going to have to be disassembled.
 Professional piano movers are skilled in carefully disassembling a piano in one location, safely moving and storing it in the moving vehicle, and reassembling it when it arrives at its destination.

 So, while you could do it yourself, you may not have all of the specific knowledge needed to break down and put a piano back together.
-With professional movers, you are essentially paying for the satisfaction of knowing your piano will be safe and in working order when you sit down for some melody-making after the move.
+With professional long distance movers, you are essentially paying for the satisfaction of knowing your piano will be safe and in working order when you sit down for some melody-making after the move.

 Why Can’t a Regular Moving Company Move My Piano For Me?